Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Introduction

-The other distinction of our model is that our model leverages the spatial information of the matrix response.
+The other distinction of our model is that our model utilizes the spatial information of the matrix response.
 In our model, a key assumption is that the vector predictor has similar predictive effects on neighboring locations in the matrix response.
-This is equivalent to saying that the tensor coefficient is spatially smooth.
-Typically, the estimation of spatially smooth tensor coefficients in such regression models is done via adding a total-variation (TV) penalty~\citep{wang2017generalized,shen2022smooth,sun2023tensorGP} to the unknown tensor.
+This is equivalent to saying that the tensor coefficient is spatially smooth and is typically done via adding a total-variation (TV) penalty~\citep{wang2017generalized,shen2022smooth,sun2023tensorGP} to the unknown tensor.
 The TV penalty leads to piecewise smooth estimators with sharp edges and enables feature selections.
 However, the estimation with the TV penalty requires solving non-convex optimization problems, making the subsequent theoretical analysis difficult.
-In our model, we utilize a simpler approach by assuming that the tensor coefficients are discrete evaluations of functional parameters from a Reproducing Kernel Hilbert Space (RKHS).
+Our model uses a simpler approach by assuming that the tensor coefficients are discrete evaluations of functional parameters from a Reproducing Kernel Hilbert Space (RKHS).
 Such a kernel method has been widely used in scalar-on-image regressions~\citep{kang2018scalar} where the regression coefficients of the image predictor are constrained to be spatially smooth.

 We facilitate the estimation of the unknown functional parameters with the functional norm penalty.
 Functional norm penalties have been widely used for estimating smooth functions in classic semi/non-parametric learning in which data variables are either scalar/vector-valued \citep[see][]{hastie2009, gu2013, yuan2010, cai2012, shang2013aos, shang2015aos, shang2015aos:b, shang:colt:2020}.
-To the best of our knowledge, the present article is the first to consider functional norm penalty for tensor coefficient estimation in a matrix autoregressive setting.
+To the best of our knowledge, the present article is the first to consider a functional norm penalty for tensor coefficient estimation in a matrix autoregressive setting.